kubakubakuba/if24-flask-web-eval/README.md

-# if24-flask-web-eval
-Installfest24 Flask Web Evaluation
+# Installfest24 Flask Web Evaluation

+Here are the slides for the Flask Web Evaluation presentation.

+Examples are located in the `examples` directory.